Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Leichhardt - One Mile has 34 active public transport stops, serving a mix of train and bus routes.
-These stops are serviced by 27 individual routes, providing a total of 1,223 weekly passenger trips.
-Residents have good transport accessibility, with an average distance of 229 meters to the nearest stop.
+Leichhardt - One Mile has 34 active public transport stops operating within it.
+These stops offer a mix of train and bus services.
+There are 27 individual routes serving these stops, collectively providing 1,223 weekly passenger trips.

-Service frequency averages 174 trips per day across all routes, equating to approximately 35 weekly trips per stop.
+Transport accessibility is rated as good, with residents typically located 229 meters from the nearest transport stop.
+Service frequency averages 174 trips per day across all routes, equating to approximately 35 weekly trips per individual stop.

 Frequently Asked Questions - Transport